htcondor/htcondor/docs/classad-attributes/machine-classad-attributes.rst

     relationship between ``RemoteUser`` and ``RemoteOwner``.
     :index:`PreemptingRank<single: PreemptingRank; ClassAd machine attribute (in Claimed State)>` ``PreemptingRank``:
-    A float which represents this machine owner’s affinity for running the HTCondor job which is waiting for the current job to finish or be preempted.
+    A float which represents this machine owner's affinity for running the HTCondor job which is waiting for the current job to finish or be preempted.
 If not currently hosting an HTCondor job, ``PreemptingRank`` is undefined.
-When a machine is claimed and there is already a job running, the attribute’s value is computed by evaluating the machine’s ``Rank`` expression with respect to the preempting job’s ClassAd.
+When a machine is claimed and there is already a job running, the attribute's value is computed by evaluating the machine's ``Rank`` expression with respect to the preempting job's ClassAd.
     :index:`TotalClaimRunTime<single: TotalClaimRunTime; ClassAd machine attribute (in Claimed State)>` ``TotalClaimRunTime``:
     A running total of the amount of time (in seconds) that all jobs